MaterializeInc/materialize/doc/user/content/transform-data/patterns/durable-subscriptions.md

 ### Note about idempotency

-The procedure above recommends you buffer data in memory until receiving a progress message, and then persist the data and progress message `mz_timestamp` at the same time.
-This is to ensure data is processed exactly once.
+The guidance above recommends you buffer data in memory until receiving a progress message, and then persist the data and progress message `mz_timestamp` at the same time.
+This is to ensure data is processed **exactly once**.

 In the case that your application crashes and you need to resume your subscription using the persisted progress message `mz_timestamp`: